pivotal/docs-tap/cli-plugins/build-service/command-reference/tanzu_build-service_image_trigger.hbs.md

 # tanzu build-service image trigger

-This command trigger an image resource build.
+This topic tells you how to use the Tanzu Build Service CLI `tanzu build-service image trigger` command to trigger an image resource build.

 ## Synopsis